 If you are a weight watcher or into wholesome eating:

-– Instead of using peanut butter, you can use PB2.
+- Instead of using peanut butter, you can use PB2.
 What is PB2?
 It is nothing but peanut butter in powdered form and is comparatively low in its calorific value.
-For ex., while 2 tbsp of peanut butter contains about 200 calories appox., and 16 gms of fat whereas PB2 claims to have only 45 calories and 2 grams of fat.
+For ex., while 2 tablespoon of peanut butter contains about 200 calories appox., and 16 gms of fat whereas PB2 claims to have only 45 calories and 2 grams of fat.

 - You can also use powdered peanuts, which is what I do while prepping it for myself, cutting down on calories while still getting the benefits of protein and healthy fats.
 Just powder the peanuts in a mixie jar and use.